-A female ballet dancers is called a ballerina.
+A female ballet dancer is called a ballerina.
 Who doesn’t know that though?
 Here’s something you might not know, ballerinas are much more than just dancers.
 They are choreographers of movies, operas, and Broadway musicals.
 They are humanitarians, filmmakers, wives, and mothers.
 In almost any facet women are known to take on many roles at once, in the world of ballet this is no different.

 This revelation of dynamic women in the workforce inspired our next articles listing some of the most famous multi-taskers in the world of ballet.
 Here we go with…